This post may contain affiliate links. Please read my disclosure policy.

-- It's super quick and easy!
+- It’s super quick and easy!
 Ripe, juicy summer tomatoes marinate with fresh basil, sliced garlic, olive oil, and balsamic vinegar while you boil the spaghetti noodles.
-Then saute some herby chicken and make a quick balsamic cream sauce from the pan drippings.
+Then sauté some herby chicken and make a quick balsamic cream sauce from the pan drippings.
 Toss the spaghetti in the light sauce, slice the chicken and add the tomato bruschetta.
-Finish with fresh mozzarella and more basil for the perfect summertime meal your family will love!
+Finish with fresh mozzarella and more basil for the perfect summertime meal your family will love – bruschetta chicken pasta!

-- It's a tomato lover's dream, but can also be enjoyed by those you aren't big tomato fans (like myself).
+- It’s a tomato lover’s dream, but can also be enjoyed by those you aren’t big tomato fans (like myself).
 I love cooked tomatoes in pasta, roasted tomato salsa, tomatoes on a pizza, or even roasted tomato toast.
-But raw tomatoes just aren't as tasty to me - UNLESS they're marinated with olive oil, balsamic vinegar, garlic, and basil!
-Then I'm thrilled to snag a few with a twirled forkful of spaghetti and sliced grilled chicken.
+But raw tomatoes just aren’t as tasty to me – UNLESS they’re marinated with olive oil, balsamic vinegar, garlic, and basil or served in a Caprese pasta salad!
+Then I’m thrilled to snag a few with a twirled forkful of spaghetti and sliced grilled chicken.
 The marinating really makes all the difference and gives the bruschetta SO MUCH flavor!
+So definitely give this a try even if you aren’t super into raw tomatoes – you might be surprised how much you enjoy it!

 - You can serve each element of this bruschetta chicken pasta separately so that even the pickiest of eaters will enjoy it!
-If you've got picky eaters at home, trying serving the noodles, sliced chicken, bruschetta, and mozzarella separately and letting them assemble it on their own!
+If you’ve got picky eaters at home, trying serving the noodles, sliced chicken, bruschetta, and mozzarella separately and letting them assemble it on their own!
 This works great for our 4-year-old.
-The noodles and mozzarella have pretty mild flavors so that's usually what my daughter goes for first.
-Luckily she's a big tomato lover so she has no problem eating those.
-But she doesn't enjoy the chicken as much so we let her try some if she wants and leave it if she doesn't.
+Also, try serving this chicken bruschetta pasta with my super quick and easy garlic bread recipe!

 Instructions